Fuel TV (international): Shift to streaming

-Online Platform
+Online platform

 Television consumption began to change in the mid-2010s with the rise of online 24/7 streaming channels allowing consumers to access shows on demand and without a traditional television set.
-In early 2014 Fuel TV launched an online website, Fuel.TV.com, with 24/7 streaming content of all its original reality shows as well as live sports coverage of extreme action sports events including Cape Fear Surfing, Free ride world championships and many more.
+In early 2014 Fuel TV launched an online website, "fuel.tv", with 24/7 streaming content of all its original reality shows as well as live sports coverage of extreme action sports events including Cape Fear Surfing, Free ride world championships and many more.
 The platform features 900 hours of new programming every year, of those 700 hours being Live Events and 200 hours of exclusive high-quality content from 20+ Original Series, Documentaries, Talk Shows and Branded Content.
-It has an extensive library of over 5000 hours of award-winning programming, with the main goal of “inspiring and entertaining both action sports fans and viewers who are drawn to the sights, sounds, personalities and culture of the extreme action sport scene”.
+It has an extensive library of over 5000 hours of award-winning programming, with the main goal of "inspiring and entertaining both action sports fans and viewers who are drawn to the sights, sounds, personalities and culture of the extreme action sport scene".
 There is also an option for Fuel TV + which is a paid subscription, costing $4.99 per month, where users can access ad-free and downloadable content.

-7Plus Partnership
+7Plus partnership

 As a now independent business, after splitting with the Fox Network, Fuel TV is seen in more than 103 countries, broadcast in 5 languages to more than 770 million homes each year.
 Following the channels switch to a purely online streaming website, Fuel TV Australia and The Seven Network signed an agreement in November 2019 that saw a 24/7 streaming channel running on the 7plus platform as well as dedicate block programming on 7mate.

-Fuel TV functions as a Free Advertising Television Streaming (FAST) program under The Seven Networks on demand, online streaming network 7plus.
+Fuel TV functions as a Free Ad-supported Streaming Television (FAST) channel under The Seven Networks on demand, online streaming network 7plus.
+The FAST channel is also available in other countries through the streaming service Plex.

 The Seven Network's coverage of the 2020 Tokyo Olympic Games combined with the addition of action sports such as Skateboarding and Surfing to the games allowed Fuel TV to play a key role in distributing sports content to Australians.
 During the games, reruns of significant matchups in surfing and skateboarding heats were played on Fuel TV allowing those who were unable to watch the event live could re-live the action.
 An example of this is Australian surfer Owen Wright's Bronze medal final which was replayed 14 times on Fuel TV throughout the games.